oracle-livelabs/database/odb-21c/dba-essentials/dbae-master/intro-dbae/intro-dbae.md

 ## About this workshop

 This workshop introduces all workshops from the *DBA Essentials series*.
-It not only provides a list of these workshops but also suggests the sequence to run them.
+It not only provides quick access to these workshops but also suggests the sequence to run them.

 > **Note:** You can also use the filer **DBA Essentials** on Livelabs and find the workshops that belong to this series.

 ### **What is the purpose and scope?**

 The primary goal of this workshop is to help you get started with the DBA Essentials workshops.
-It provides a single page to access these workshops in a specific order.
+It brings these workshops together on a single page and lists them in a specific order.

 Each of these individual workshops focus on specific areas of *Oracle Database 21c* and illustrate some basic activities in database administration.
 Some workshop uses *Oracle Enterprise Manager (Oracle EM)* as an interface for procedures and tasks.
 Using these workshops, you can learn how to manage your database with simple steps.